-For cases on the Santa Fe Campus, the person reading the appeal (Appeal Officer) will be the Director of Personnel on the Annapolis Campus.
+For cases on the Santa Fe Campus, the person reading the appeal (Appeal Officer) will be the Director of Human Resources on the Annapolis Campus.
 For cases on the Annapolis Campus, the Appeal Officer will be the Director of Human Resources on the Santa Fe Campus.
 The Complainant will not meet with the Appeal Officer and should not communicate with them directly.
 The appeals process is conducted in writing through the Sexual Misconduct Coordinator.
 The Appeal Officer will evaluate the appeal based on the Formal Complaint and any additional information submitted by the Complainant during the appeal process.
 The Appeal Officer may uphold the decision of the Sexual Misconduct Coordinator or refer the matter for investigation.

 - E. Notification of Investigation/Charge Letter Once the Sexual Misconduct Coordinator or Deputy Sexual Misconduct Coordinator receives the Formal Complaint, a Managing Coordinator will be assigned.
-The Managing Coordinator will send the Respondent a Notification of Investigation/Charge Letter that contains, at minimum, the following information: - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Respondent(s) involved in the alleged incident(s); - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an investigation; - Alleged conduct violation(s); - Range of potential sanctions; - A copy of the Formal Complaint; and - Names of the investigator(s) assigned to the complaint.
+The Managing Coordinator will send the Respondent a Notification of Investigation/Charge Letter that contains, at minimum, the following information: - Date(s) or approximate date(s) of the alleged incident(s); - Time(s) or approximate time(s) of the alleged incident(s); - Name(s) of the Complainant(s) involved in the alleged incident(s); - Details of the alleged incident(s) sufficient to permit the Respondent(s) to prepare for an investigation; - Alleged conduct violation(s); - Range of potential sanctions; and - A copy of the Formal Complaint.

 The Managing Coordinator will notify the Respondent of their right to have an advisor of their choosing present with them at this meeting.
+The name(s) of the investigators will be provided as soon as investigators are assigned.

 The Complainant will also be provided with a copy of the Notification of Investigation/Charge Letter.
+The name(s) of the investigators will be provided as soon as investigators are assigned.

-F. Informal Resolution - Based upon the information presented by the parties, the Managing

-Coordinator will review the possibility of an Informal Resolution.
-An Informal Resolution will only be presented if:

-- The Complainant requests an informal mechanism; - The Respondent has not previously participated in the Informal Resolution process and where that process resulted in a mutual agreement; - The Complainant, Respondent, and Sexual Misconduct Coordinator, on behalf of the College, agree to an Informal Resolution in writing; - The alleged misconduct does not involve Sexual Assault or Sexual Coercion.
+- F. Informal Resolution Based upon the information presented by the parties, the Managing Coordinator will review the possibility of an Informal Resolution.
+An Informal Resolution will only be presented if: - The Complainant requests an informal mechanism; - The Complainant, Respondent, and Sexual Misconduct Coordinator, on behalf of the College, agree to an Informal Resolution in writing; - The alleged misconduct does not involve Sexual Assault or Sexual Coercion. - The complaint does not involve allegations that an employee sexually harassed a student.

-Should an Informal Resolution be agreeable to both parties, the Sexual Misconduct Coordinator will facilitate the process, and communicate with the parties.
+Should an Informal Resolution be agreeable to both parties, the Sexual Misconduct

+Coordinator will facilitate the process, and communicate with the parties.
 Informal Resolutions of a Formal Complaint will be concluded within 60 days of notice to the College that both parties wish to proceed with the Informal Resolution process.
 Such notice that the parties wish to proceed with an Informal Resolution process will "pause" the counting of the timeframe to conclude the Procedures of this Policy, should the Informal Resolution process fail and the parties continue with the Investigation.
 Either party may end the Informal Resolution process at any time and request an investigation.